Drugs (Falling in Reverse song): Music video

 The music video for the song was directed by Ethan Lader, the video shows Ronnie Radke continuing the battle against his other self.
 However, this time he fights against the Ronnie who was the protagonist of the music video for "Losing My Life", the video again has the participation of his daughter Willow Radke.
 The music video has more than 30 million views on YouTube.

 Track listing

-The track listing provided from the EP Drugs only released on Spotify.
+The track listing provided from a version of the single only released on Spotify.